nsarafianos/Garment3DGen/README.md

 # Garment3DGen
 ![](https://nsarafianos.github.io/assets/garment3dgen/teaser.png)

 ### [Project Page](https://nsarafianos.github.io/garment3dgen), [Paper](https://arxiv.org/abs/2403.18816), [Video](https://nsarafianos.github.io/assets/garment3dgen/video.mp4)
-**TL;DR**: Garment3DGen stylizes the geometry and textures of real and fantastical garments that we can fit on top of parametric bodies and simulate.
+### **TL;DR**: Garment3DGen stylizes the geometry and textures of real and fantastical garments that we can fit on top of parametric bodies and simulate.

 ## Installation
 Tested with Windows 10, python 3.8, CUDA 11.8 but it should be significantly easier to set it up on Linux

 ### Basic Dependencies
+Create a fresh virtual_env and then:
 ```
 pip install torch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cu118
 pip install -r .\requirements.txt